Rail and Intermodal Data

 Keep trains running and your freight moving with SONAR’s advanced collection of intermodal and rail data.

 Some of SONAR's deepest datasets can be found related to rail.
 Whether it is volume, rates, speed, or derived indexes, SONAR is constantly updated with new rail datasets.
-To check out the latest, click here.

 A sample of the rail data offered: